STATEMENT OF VALUES AND

 Unreasonable behaviour includes:

-speaking or behaving in a rude, manipulative, aggressive or threatening way, either in person, via electronic communication or social media, or over the telephone
+· speaking or behaving in a rude, aggressive or threatening way, either in person, via email, social media, or over the telephone

 Harassment, bullying, violence, aggression, threatening behaviour and unlawful discrimination are unacceptable and will not be tolerated at our school.